mysidewalk/nationwide-evi-data/README.md

 A short dictionary describing the columns / attributes of these data files is available as a [text file](dictionary.txt).

+For inquiry about specific engagements with regard to Economic Vulnerability Index, [hello@mysidewalk.com](mailto:hello@mysidewalk.com).

 The data and License available at this site were last updated on June 26, 2020